Benefits of a Certificate

 Lock in a Great Interest Rate for the Life of the CD

 The biggest benefit of this product is that it locks in a great interest rate.
-The market is always changing, but the CD is a way to get a guaranteed rate of return even if the market goes up and down throughout the time your money is invested.
-When your CD comes due, you get all the money you invested, plus the compounded, higher-rate interest that you have been earning throughout the months of the CD.
+The market is always changing, but the Certificate is a way to get a guaranteed rate of return even if the market goes up and down throughout the time your money is invested.
+When your Certificate comes due, you get all the money you invested, plus the compounded, higher-rate interest that you have been earning throughout the months of the CD.
 Many people take that moment as a great time to evaluate the rates for CDs and reinvest the money immediately to continue getting a great rate.

 Insured Returns: No Risky Stocks Here